DreamConnected/lxc-api/README.md

 # How to use

+Place the server certificate in the /data/lxc/ directory and name the private key and certificate lxc-api.crt and lxc-api.key, respectively.

 From the root source tree :

 ```
-./lxc-api
+PATH=/your/lxc/bin:$PATH ./lxc-api
 ```

-After that, API listen on port 8000.
+After that, API listen on port 8000, WEB terminal listen on port 8001, SSH server listen on port 8022.

 # Documentation